Arame's anthro blog

 ›

-An unusual branch of E1b-M123 from ancient Aghitu A E1b-Z21466 was found from ancient Aghitu Hellenistic era.
-This branch is rare in ancie...
+An unusual branch of E1b-M123 from ancient Aghitu An E1b-Z21466 was found in ancient Aghitu from the Hellenistic era.
+This branch is rare in...

 ›